Screen Today. Don’t Wait.

-- Prostate-Specific Antigen (PSA) blood test
+- Prostate-Specific Antigen (PSA) Blood Test

 - Digital Rectal Exam (DRE)

 During a DRE, a doctor inserts a gloved finger into the rectum and feels the prostate gland through the rectal wall to check for bumps or abnormal areas.
 Doctors often use the PSA test and the DRE as prostate cancer screening tests.
 Your doctor might do a PSA blood test alone, or he might do both tests.
 These tests can help doctors detect prostate cancer in men who have no symptoms of the disease.

-The doctor will consider the results of these tests when deciding whether to check further for evidence of cancer.
-Only a biopsy can diagnose prostate cancer.
+The doctor will consider the results of the PSA and DRE tests when deciding whether to check further for evidence of cancer.
 During a biopsy, samples of prostate tissue are removed by a needle and viewed under a microscope.

-Prostate cancer is the second leading cause of cancer death among U.S. men; but when detected and treated in the early stages of the disease, before symptoms are present, five year survival rates are well over 90 percent.
-Over the past 2 decades in the United States, death rates for prostate cancer have fallen 45%, largely due to early detection and/or improved treatment.
+Prostate cancer is the second leading cause of cancer death among U.S. men; but when detected and treated in the early stages of the disease, before symptoms are present, five-year survival rates are well over 90 percent.
+Over the past two decades in the United States, death rates for prostate cancer have fallen 45 percent, largely due to early detection and/or improved treatment.

-However, not all prostate cancer is life threatening.
+However, not all prostate cancer is life-threatening.
 There are many cases where a man with prostate cancer lives the duration of his life without symptoms from the disease.
-Research on distinguishing aggressive, life threatening disease from harmless, indolent tumors is ongoing,[ and there are many new tests on the market that examine the] .
+Research on distinguishing aggressive, life-threatening diseases from harmless, indolent tumors is ongoing, and there are many new tests on the market.

 Because of the difficulty of distinguishing between aggressive and indolent prostate cancer, there is currently no consensus in the medical community on whether men should be routinely screened for prostate cancer.
 However, there is one area of agreement—men should have an open and honest discussion on the benefits and risks of screening and make the decision they feel is best for them.